Stellar initial mass function in the 100-pc solar neighbourhood: Discussion

-Besides, in our Bayesian inference, we find that the power-law indices of mass-ratio distribution in our model cannot be well-constrained by the data.
+Second, in the practice of our model, we find that the power-law indices of mass-ratio distribution in our model cannot be well-constrained by the data.
 The information of the mass-ratio distribution hides in the binary sequence for a simple stellar population (similar chemical composition).
-However, the stars in the solar neighbourhood have mixed metallicity from [M/H]=-1.0 to 0.5 dex, and this mixture wipes out the information of the mass-ratio distribution.
-It is more likely that we can constrain the distribution when we obtain the metallicity measurement for each star and split them into narrow metallicity bins \citep[e.g.,][]{liu2019}.
+However, the stars in the solar neighbourhood have mixed metallicity, and this mixture wipes out the information of the mass-ratio distribution.
+It is more likely to constrain the distribution when we obtain the metallicity measurement for each star and split them into narrow metallicity bins \citep[e.g.,][]{liu2019}.
+Therefore, we adopt the prior for $\gamma_1$, $\gamma_2$ and $q_{\mathrm{break}}$ from the wide binary results in \Cref{sec:app_q} to help constrain the mass-ratio distribution in our model.